EDF Energy is one of the largest energy companies in the UK. It is a wholly owned subsidiary of the mainly French state-owned EDF Group.

 - Martin Lawrence Managing Director – Energy Sourcing and Customer Supply

-- Kaa Holmes currently Head of Media Relations at EDF Energy.
+- Kaa Holmes -previously Head of Media Relations at EDF Energy until September 2012, now 'Employee Relations and Engagement Director'

 - Will Hutton Chief Executive of The Work Foundation and Chair of EDF Energy's Stakeholder Advisory Panel